A reader writes…

 Step 2.
-The day prior to your video shoot: Wash your hair for volume
+The Day Prior to Your Video Shoot: Wash your Hair for Volume

 Wash your hair the day before your video shoot.
 This is super important.
-You want to have what we call in the modelling industry “day old hair” on your video shoot day.
+You want to have what we call in the modeling industry “day old hair” on your video shoot day.

 To prep my own hair I use a volumizing shampoo and conditioner from the Aveda Pure Abundance range.
 This product is designed to create fullness in fine hair, builds body and volume, and makes my hair look and feel fuller.

 Step 3.
-Smooth it out for voluminous locks
+Smooth it out for Voluminous Locks

 Step 4.
-Blow it out for volume
+Blow it Out for Volume

-With blow-drying, we are focusing on adding volume to the roots, while attempting to keep the hair strands as smooth as possible.
-Dry your hair to a stage where it is not bone dry, but feels slightly damp then move on to Step 5.
+With blow-drying, the focus is on adding volume to the roots, while attempting to keep the hair strands as smooth as possible.
+For this, I use an Ionic Hairdryer with a narrow nozzle attachment.

 - Avoid drying your hair flat at the roots i.e. by directing the airflow and brushing your hair’s roots flat against the head or down towards the ground

-- Lift and pull the hair up towards the ceiling, or blow dry your hair in the opposition direction from where you need the additional lift i.e. from the crown forward.
+- Lift and pull the hair up towards the ceiling, or blow-dry your hair in the opposite direction from where you need the additional lift i.e. from the crown forward.

 Step 5.
-Turn up the volume
+Turn up the Volume

 A Simple Rolling Pattern for Volume:

-- 3 to 4 rollers on the top of head starting from the front to the back followed by
+- 3 to 4 rollers on the top of the head starting from the front to the back followed by

 Roll your hair flat against the roller (don’t twist the strands), and roll away from your face when working on the top of the head.
 For the sides, roll the hair under.

-- Avoid excessively touching your hair especially at the roots.
+- Avoid excessively touching your hair, especially at the roots.
 The transfer of skin oils from your fingers to your hair strands will eventually weigh the hair down

 - Sweating will flatten hair fast.
 Be mindful of this while under the lights